 new Relevant Embedded Power Station added since the last update.

-*Where the Materiality Trigger is breached there is a requirement to notify The Company – please refer to the Materiality Trigger Process above.

 For the purposes of the Evaluation of Transmission Impact and unless otherwise indicated by The Company under CUSC 6.5.1(b), Embedded Power Stations of 1MW and above will be deemed to have an impact on the National Electricity Transmission System and must be included in Appendix G Schedule 1.